 Ragged Range Project, WA

-The directors of Thor Mining Plc (“Thor”) (AIM, ASX: THR, OTCQB: THORF) are pleased to announce the commencement of a close spaced airborne survey over the north-eastern portion of the Company’s 100% owned Ragged Range Project, located in Eastern Pilbara, Western Australia.
+The directors of Thor Mining Plc (AIM, ASX: THR, OTCQB: THORF) are pleased to provide an exploration update on sampling and mapping programs which have been completed at the Company’s 100% owned Ragged Range Project, located in Eastern Pilbara, Western Australia.

 Nicole Galloway Warland, Managing Director of Thor Mining, commented:

-Figure 1: Ragged Range Tenement Location Map showings proposed airborne magnetics survey.
+Figure 1: Ragged Range Tenement Location Map showings priority prospects may be viewed via the following links:

 The Ragged Range Project, located in the prospective Eastern Pilbara Craton, Western Australia, is 100% owned by Thor Mining (covering E46/1190, E46/1262, E46/1355, E46/1340 and recently granted E46/1393, Figure 1).